pandas-dev/pandas/doc/source/basics.rst

    (df+df == df*2).all()

 Notice that the boolean DataFrame ``df+df == df*2`` contains some False values!
-That is because NaNs do not compare as equals:
+This is because NaNs do not compare as equals:

 .. ipython:: python

    np.nan == np.nan

-So, as of v0.13.1, NDFrames (such as Series, DataFrames, and Panels) have an :meth:`~DataFrame.equals` method for testing equality, with NaNs in corresponding locations treated as equal.
+So, NDFrames (such as Series, DataFrames, and Panels) have an :meth:`~DataFrame.equals` method for testing equality, with NaNs in corresponding locations treated as equal.